 While filming a scene in a diner, the cast and crew were surprised to find out that Ellen Nyqvist, daughter of Michael Nyqvist, the first actor to play Mikael Blomkvist, was working there as a waitress while attending school.
 Upon finding out, they wrote in a few extra lines for her, allowing her to interact with her father's successor, Daniel Craig.

 Two of the movie's taglines: "Evil shall with evil be expelled" and "What is hidden in snow, comes forth in the thaw" are Swedish proverbs.
 Stellan Skarsgård, himself a Swede, told them to David Fincher during filming.
-Fincher liked them and thought they fitted the story and setting well, so he made them taglines for the movie.
+Fincher liked them and thought they fit the story and setting well, so he made them taglines for the movie.

 Max von Sydow, a genuine Swede, was the original choice to play Henrik Vanger, but had to bow out and was replaced by Christopher Plummer.
 Had Sydow been cast opposite Stellan Skarsgård's Martin, this film would have featured two actors who have played the role of Father Lankaster Merrin in the "Exorcist" movies.